aryan-nk-arya-11/Disaster-Management--NIC/README.md

    **Core Snippet:** Focuses on data extraction from complex queries, column-wise typing and cleaning, and succinct key metric presentation on the Streamlit dashboard.

 ---

-## Project Demo Video

-To provide a comprehensive overview of how the dashboards operate in practice, a project demo video is embedded below.
-This video demonstrates the interactive features, data visualization capabilities, and real-time data monitoring across the different disaster management modules.

 ## How to Use